MillionConcepts/knowing-the-sky/knowing-the-sky/intro.md

 ### Our approach

 *Knowing the Sky* is a self-paced, narrative-driven, interactive textbook.
 We believe that learning open science skills is more effective in context than in a vacuum.
-Therefore each lesson leads learners through exciting hands-on investigations of Native knowledge concepts relating to astronomy and planetary science
+Therefore, each lesson leads learners through exciting hands-on investigations of Native knowledge concepts relating to astronomy and planetary science.
-.

 ### Why Native narratives?
 We assert that both Native cosmologies and Western scientific disciplines are legitimate bodies of knowledge.
 We hope that exposing learners to Native knowledge concepts (mainly from the Shinnecock and Salish tribes) will (1) help break the cycle of numerical underrepresentation of Natives in the STEM workforce and cultural exclusion by demonstrating Native people and culture belong in science and (2) help non-Native users build cultural competencies along with open science skills.